Pleasley Pit Country Park and Local Nature Reserve (LNR)

 This newly dedicated Local Nature Reserve contains a wide variety of habitats including:

-Magnesian limestone grassland - great for wildflowers, in late spring look for bee orchid and common spotted orchid.
-See if you can see the Hebridean sheep that help us manage the grasslands by grazing.
+- magnesian limestone grassland - great for wildflowers, in late spring look for bee orchid and common spotted orchid, and see if you can see the Hebridean sheep that help us manage the grasslands by grazing

 Much of the country park is on level ground with surfaced tracks for easier access.
 The park links to The Phoenix Greenways – a series of linked paths and trails to help you explore some of our beautiful landscape on foot, on your bike or even on horseback.